npup/ip.js/README.md

 	i.resume() // a paused instance can be resumed

 All these instance methods returns a reference to the instance.

+If you can't wait and rather get the data points upfront to use them in a lookuptable or something, do:

+	i.getAllDataPoints() // returns an array of all data points (one for each ms in the duration) i.getPercentageDataPoints() // returns an array of 101 data points (0-100)

 API
 ---